-- SECTION 1.
-The General Laws, as appearing in the 2016 Official Edition, are hereby - 2 amended by inserting after chapter 25C the following chapter:- - 3 CHAPTER 25D. - 4 100 Percent Renewable Energy Act - 5 Section 1.
-The purpose of this chapter is to steadily transition the Commonwealth to 100 - 6 per cent clean, renewable energy by 2050 in order to (1) avoid pollution of our air, water and - 7 land, reduce greenhouse gas emissions, and ultimately eliminate our use of fossil fuels and other - 8 polluting and dangerous forms of energy; (2) increase energy security by reducing our reliance - 9 on imported sources of energy and maximizing renewable energy production in Massachusetts - and in our region; (3) increase economic development by stimulating public and private - investments in clean energy and energy efficiency projects; (4) create local jobs by harnessing - 12 Massachusetts' skilled workforce, business leadership, and academic institutions to advance new
+- 1 SECTION 1.
+The General Laws, as appearing in the 2016 Official Edition, are hereby - 2 amended by inserting after chapter 25C the following chapter:- - 3 CHAPTER 25D. - 4 100 Percent Renewable Energy Act

-- technologies, improve the energy performance of homes and workplaces, and deploy renewable energy across the Commonwealth; and (5) improve the quality of life and economic well-being of all Massachusetts residents, with an emphasis on communities and populations that have been disproportionately affected by pollution and high costs under our energy system. - Section 2.
-As used in this chapter the following words shall have the following meanings unless the context clearly requires otherwise:- - "Building sector," the energy consumed to heat, cool, provide hot water for, and provide electricity for buildings in the Commonwealth of Massachusetts.
-The building sector shall not include energy used for heavy industrial activities. - "Commissioner," the commissioner of the department of energy resources - "Department," the department of energy resources
+5 Section 1.
+The purpose of this chapter is to steadily transition the commonwealth to 100 6 percent clean, renewable energy by 2050 in order to (1) avoid pollution of our air, water and 7 land, reduce greenhouse gas emissions, and ultimately eliminate our use of fossil fuels and other 8 polluting and dangerous forms of energy; (2) increase energy security by reducing our reliance 9 on imported sources of energy and maximizing renewable energy production in Massachusetts 10 and in our region; (3) increase economic development by stimulating public and private 11 investments in clean energy and energy efficiency projects; (4) create local jobs by harnessing

-- "Emission," as defined in chapter 21N of the General Laws. - "Greenhouse gas," as defined in chapter 21N of the General Laws. - 26 "Non-renewable energy," energy produced from any source that fails to meet one or more 27 of the criteria for renewable energy. - 28 "Renewable energy," energy produced from sources that meet all of the following criteria: - (1) Virtually pollution-free, producing little to no global warming pollution or health-threatening pollution;
+12 Massachusetts' skilled workforce, business leadership, and academic institutions to advance new 13 technologies, improve the energy performance of homes and workplaces, and deploy renewable 14 energy across the commonwealth; and (5) improve the quality of life and economic well-being of 15 all Massachusetts residents, with an emphasis on communities and populations that have been 16 disproportionately affected by pollution and high costs under our energy system.
+17 Section 2.
+As used in this chapter the following words shall have the following meanings 18 unless the context clearly requires otherwise:- 19 "Building sector," the energy consumed to heat, cool, provide hot water for, and provide 20 electricity for buildings.
+The building sector shall not include energy used for heavy industrial 21 activities.
+22 "Commissioner," the commissioner of the department of energy resources 23 "Department," the department of energy resources 24 "Emission," as defined in chapter 21N of the General Laws.
+25 "Greenhouse gas," as defined in chapter 21N of the General Laws.
+26 "Non-renewable energy," energy produced from any source that fails to meet one or more 27 of the criteria for renewable energy.
+28 "Renewable energy," energy produced from sources that meet all of the following 29 criteria: 30 (1) Virtually pollution-free, producing little to no global warming pollution or health- 31 threatening pollution;